thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 ```

 Our item consists of our two parameters env and the variable provided by our lambda, the return type, and our refurbished lambda body.
-We add this to `items` as one of our closures top level functions.
+We save this in `items` as one of our closures top level functions.
 The resulting closure is constructed from our type, item, and free variables.

 We take our knowledge of closure construction back to `convert` to handle our final case: